8 min read

 XSS Detection

-Cross-Site Scripting (XSS) attacks involve injecting malicious scripts into web pages viewed by other users.
-By analyzing access.log files, DRONE can identify patterns indicative of XSS attacks, such as unusual input parameters or suspicious JavaScript code embedded in URL requests.
+Cross-site scripting (XSS) attacks involve injecting malicious scripts into web pages viewed by other users.
+By analyzing access.log files, DRONE can identify patterns indicative of XSS attacks such as unusual input parameters or suspicious JavaScript code embedded in URL requests.
 Upon detection, DRONE alerts security analysts, enabling them to investigate further and implement appropriate countermeasures to mitigate the risk of XSS exploitation.

 NB; each match is separated by a comma, so the example above actually highlights 5 different string matches.

 If you haven't collected the Apache log files yet, you can quickly do so via your console.
-You have two options: very quickly and easily as shown below, generate a new AIR acquisition profile tailored to collect just the logs you need, or utilize our secure remote shell interACT feature and the 'get' command to pull the necessary files.
+You have two options:

-The Investigation Hub Details view conveniently provides references, as shown below, to assist investigators in understanding the findings identified by DRONE when needed.
+The Investigation Hub, Details view, conveniently provides references, as shown below, to assist investigators in understanding the findings identified by DRONE when needed.

 On closer inspection we can see that the matched string is only part of what is now revealed as an XSS attack and the full line is actually shown below: